ddmm2020/paper-reading-and-competions/README.md

 1. Multi-stage training
+    using the prediction label to clip the train sound file to get cleaner train clips.

 2. Masked loss / Focal loss
     Primary labels were noisy, but secondary labels were even noisier.
 As a result we masked the loss for secondary labels as we didn't want to force the model to learn a presence or an absence when we don't know.
 We therefore defined a secondary mask that nullifies the BCE loss for secondary labels.
 For instance, assuming only 3 ebird_code b0, b1, and b2, and a clip with primary label b0 and secondary label b1, then these two target values are possible:
 [1, 0, 0]